Danny213123/test-22/blogs/ecosystems-and-partners/instinct-gpu-driver/README.md

 SOFTWARE.
 --->

-# The Instinct GPU Driver: Bifurcation from ROCm Userspace
+# ROCm Gets Modular: Meet the New Instinct Datacenter GPU Driver
 Today ROCm is synonymous with software for AMD's Instinct GPUs.
 ROCm describes everything from the driver to the runtime to the our libraries that enable AI and HPC software stacks.
 Starting in ROCm 6.4, we expand our software family to include the Instinct Datacenter GPU driver.